8 Proven Steps to Build Your Author Platform

 The last item in the fairly easy column is press releases.

 You can write one or more press releases announcing your book or other newsworthy items.
-Perfect them, then release them for a fee via services such as CisionPRWeb and Send2Press.
+Perfect them, then release them, for a fee via services, such as CisionPRWeb and Send2Press.

 Articles and quotes by or about you in newspapers and magazines, whether paper or virtual, are excellent ways to make the public aware of you.

-And, by offering good reading and/or interesting information, you can entice potential readers to consider buying your book.
-Writing these articles is the easy part; getting them published in respectable outlets is difficult.
+By offering good reading and/or interesting information, you can entice potential readers to consider buying your book.

+Publication in a physical magazine or journal with a sizable circulation can be prestigious.
 Unfortunately, these magazines and journals are selective and work on a long timeline.
 This means you have to sell them on your article with a good pitch letter and approach them many months before you wish to see your article published.
 (The same rules often apply to the electronic editions of these magazines and journals.)

 A faster approach to building your author platform via writing is to write articles for online magazines and journals that have smaller circulations.
+There’s no guarantee many people will see your articles on sites such as these, but it’s a start.

 For relatively little expense, I booked myself on many local radio shows and a few small TV shows.